 By the way, some of the links in this article are affiliate links, which means if you make a purchase after clicking a link, we may earn a commission at no extra cost to you.
 Thank you!

-Here are our favorite sustainable mattress brands
+Our favorite sustainable mattress brands

 The brands you see listed here sent members of our team a mattress to review for this article.
 (Our reviews are always honest.
 Receiving free products for testing never impacts our writing — and brands don’t get any influence on our editorial process.)